ankostis/qmk_firmware/keyboards/bastardkb/charybdis/readme.md

 #define CHARYBDIS_DRAGSCROLL_SEND_COALESCED
 ```

+Define it on slower systems or when your qmk firmware is not able to keep up with the trackball movement.

 ### Sniping mode

 Sniping mode slows down the pointer for more precise gestures.
 It is useful when combined with a higher default DPI.